GUIDE 2024

 Age Division

 Fifty-five and older people represent the biggest portion of the United States workforce age.
-The U.S. Bureau of Labor Statistics shows that the U.S. labor force consists of 12.9 percent of employees aged 16 to 24, 22.7 percent of employees aged 25 to 34, 20.8 percent f employees aged 35 to 44, 20.1 percent of employees aged 45 to 54, and 23.4 percent of employees aged 55 and older.
+The U.S. Bureau of Labor Statistics shows that the U.S. labor force consists of 12.9 percent of employees aged 16 to 24, 22.7 percent of employees aged 25 to 34, 20.8 percent of employees aged 35 to 44, 20.1 percent of employees aged 45 to 54, and 23.4 percent of employees aged 55 and older.

 Asian Representation